SadlifeCaw/DisysyMandatory2/README.md

 ## panic: open log_node1.txt: Access is denied.

-If you get this error, you need to make sure the files aren't protected by your system
+If you get this error, you need to make sure the files aren't protected by your system, as Anti Virus programs sometimes likes blocking these kinds of things.

 ## Running the program